openedx/edx-documentation/en_us/data/source/data_czars/credentials.rst

 contains your email address, your Access Key, and your Secret Key.

  .. image:: ../Images/AWS_Credentials.png
-  :alt: A csv file, open in Notepad, with the Access Key value and the Secret
+  :alt: A .csv file, open in Notepad, with the Access Key value and the Secret
-        Key value underlined
+        Key value underlined.

 .. _Access Amazon S3: